Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 What Is Vermont H 211?

-Vermont H 211 is a comprehensive data broker regulation bill that would overhaul the state’s existing data broker registration law — the first of its kind in the nation when Vermont enacted it in 2019.
-The bill passed the full Vermont House on March 25, 2026, and was referred to the Senate Committee on Economic Development, Housing and General Affairs on March 27.
+Vermont H 211 is a data broker regulation law that overhauls the state’s existing data broker registration law — the first of its kind in the nation when Vermont enacted it in 2019.
+The bill passed the full Vermont House on March 25, 2026, was reworked in the Senate, passed the Senate (with amendment) on May 28, 2026, the House concurred on May 29, 2026, and Governor Phil Scott signed it on June 16, 2026 as Act 138 (effective January 1, 2027).

 Enhanced Registration Requirements